oiax/tgweb/README.md

 When a template begins with a line that consists only of `---` and there is another such line in the template, the area enclosed by these two lines is called the _front matter block_.
-In this area you can set

 In this area you can give values to a set of properties.
-This combination of properties and values is called _front matter_.
+This set of property/value pairs is called _front matter_.

 Each line of the front matter block contains the name and value of a property, separated by a colon and space ("`: `").